Key takeaways

 Carotid artery disease

-Carotid artery disease happens when plaque builds up inside your coronary arteries, reducing or blocking blood flow.
+Carotid artery disease happens when plaque builds up inside your carotid arteries in your neck, reducing or blocking blood flow.
 It’s a major cause of stroke.
-Plavix can thin your blood, allowing it to continue flowing through the arteries, and reduce your risk for stroke.
+Plavix prevents platelets from sticking together, which can help lower the risk of blood clots and may help reduce your risk for stroke.

 Stent thrombosis prevention

-Stent thrombosis is a complication of heart surgery, caused by clotting in a stent placed inside a coronary artery.
-Plavix—often in combination with aspirin—is often used to lower this risk by preventing the blood from clotting.
+Stent thrombosis is a complication of a procedure called percutaneous coronary intervention.
+Stent thrombosis is caused by clotting in a stent placed inside a coronary artery.
+Plavix, often in combination with aspirin, is commonly used to lower this risk.

 Stroke prevention in people with other cardiac conditions

-Dr. Yi says people with other heart conditions, like atrial fibrillation, are often prescribed Plavix to help prevent stroke if they can’t take traditional anticoagulants, such as warfarin, or newer direct oral anticoagulants (DOACs) like Xarelto (rivaroxaban) or Eliquis (apixaban).
+Dr. Yi says people with other heart conditions, like atrial fibrillation, may be prescribed Plavix to help prevent stroke if they can’t take traditional anticoagulants, such as warfarin, or newer direct oral anticoagulants (DOACs) like Xarelto (rivaroxaban) or Eliquis (apixaban).

-If you are thinking about switching from brand-name Plavix to generic clopidogrel bisulfate, the process is relatively easy.
-Dr. Manning says you don’t need to taper down from Plavix to clopidogrel bisulfate.
-Since they contain the same active ingredients and work the same for most people, you can simply switch between the two.
+If you are thinking about switching from brand-name Plavix to generic clopidogrel, the process is relatively easy.
+Dr. Manning says you don’t need to taper off Plavix before starting clopidogrel.
+Since they contain the same active ingredient and work the same for most people, you can simply switch from brand to generic.

 Although generic Plavix has been shown to be just as effective as brand-name Plavix, Dr. Yi says that it’s still important to monitor yourself in the first one to two weeks after switching for new side effects or signs that your medication isn’t working as well.
 Tell your provider if you have any concerns.
 When switching from brand-name to generic, it’s also important to maintain your current dosing schedule.